Americans with Disabilities Act Information

 This is a Metra-owned station; therefore, South Shore Line trains only pick up and drop off Indiana-bound passengers.
 Passengers may not board at this station on westbound trains.

-Millennium Station
+Millennium Station at Randolph St.

-The Millennium Station has multiple high-level boarding platforms all leading from the South Shore Line waiting area.
+The Millennium Station has multiple high-level boarding platforms, all leading from the South Shore Line waiting area.
 The South Shore Line and Metra ticket agent offices can be located through two sets of double doors marked Millennium Station headed toward Michigan Avenue.
 There are also ticket vending machines available on the platform.
+Passengers may access elevators this way by traveling past the shops and through another set of double doors.

 A third elevator is located in the Millennium Garage just next to the Harris Theater.
-It is accessible from the South Shore Line waiting area, and is not owned nor operated by Metra nor the South Shore Line.
+It is accessible from the South Shore Line waiting area and is not owned nor operated by Metra or the South Shore Line.
 Passengers can exit opposite the Millennium Station entrance toward Lower Randolph Street and the Harris Theater.
 Just outside of the station exit, passengers will cross a street and travel a short distance down the sidewalk to the Millennium Park Garage Entrance.
-At station level, this elevator is at Level 2.5 North.
+At the station level, this elevator is at Level 2.5 North.
 To get up to street level, passengers should select Level 7 North for Upper Randolph Street.
 Any service disruption experienced by this elevator is not reported by the South Shore Line as we do not own nor operate this elevator.

 Upon request, NICTD will attempt make reasonable accommodations and/or modifications to its policies, practices, and procedures where such accommodation and/or modifications are necessary to avoid discrimination and ensure accessibility to individuals with disabilities.
-Individuals with disabilities may request reasonable accommodations and/or modification to NICTD’s policies, practices, and procedures in order to accommodate a disability.
+Individuals with disabilities may request reasonable accommodations and/or modification to NICTD’s policies, practices, and procedures to accommodate a disability.
 Requests should be made in advance, whenever possible, by submitting a request either to one of the below individuals or through NICTD’s elerts system.
-The elerts system is available on the South Shore Line app in the “More” section under the “Submit a Report” function or on the website (www.mysouthshoreline.com) under the “Contact” menu section.
+The elerts system is available on the South Shore Line app in the “More” section under the “Submit a Report” function or on the website (www.mysouthshoreline.com) under the Contact menu section.

 Individuals making requests for accommodations and/or modifications are not required to use the terms “reasonable accommodation” or “reasonable modification” when making their requests.